vladbstr/Mirror-mirror-on-the-wall-who-s-the-nerdish-of-them-all-/README.md

 #Make project go on:

-In order to start the project, you must first fill in your data in the smart_mirror.py file and after running the take_photos.py file, which will take 20 pictures of you with the help of the Raspberry camera.
+In order to start the project, fill with your data in the smart_mirror.py file and after running the take_photos.py file, which will take 20 pictures of you with the help of the Raspberry camera.
+Make sure that the light hits the front of your face and make sure that 20 clear pictures came out, checking the images folder.

+	python3 take_photos.py

 After that you need to run the trainer.py file to train your facial detection algorithm, with the pictures taken previously.

+	python3 trainer.py

 After that run the command to start:

 	python3 smart_mirror.py
-A demo can be found here: https://drive.google.com/file/d/19b1u7DHsgC6GgbKzuPK3BZpZsoT4GTve/view?usp=sharing
+Finally product aspect can be found here: https://drive.google.com/file/d/19b1u7DHsgC6GgbKzuPK3BZpZsoT4GTve/view?usp=sharing